Shahbaz family assets up from Rs2m to Rs7,000m in 30 years: NAB

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The National Accountability Bureau has claimed that in the last thirty years, the Shahbaz family assets ballooned from Rs 2 million to Rs 7,000 million that the family failed to justify.
+LAHORE: The National Accountability Bureau has claimed that in the last 30 years, the Shahbaz family assets ballooned from Rs 2 million to Rs 7,000 million that the family failed to justify.

 The NAB alleged the accused Shahbaz Sharif in connivance with his co-accused family members, Benamidars, front men, close associates, employees and moneychangers developed an organized system of money-laundering for accumulation of assets disproportionate to his known sources of income to the tune of Rs 7,328 million.